Wednesday, January 9, 2019

 Emotional health

-To feel angry is normal, but to utter words that are not good might be hard to take back.
+Feeling angry is normal, but uttering words that are not good might be hard to take back.
 Thus, one thing that I have learned is to be in control of emotions.
 It may be the hardest thing for me to do, but that is good for my emotional health.
-Sometimes I must keep quiet to avoid an argument despite the urge to do so.
+Sometimes, I must keep quiet to avoid an argument despite the urge to do so.
 Now, I would understand people's actions and intentions and apply self-restraint in choosing words and appropriate actions.

 Mindfulness and Social Awareness

 Being mindful is good for mental health.
-Prayers and meditation, it will help us to look beyond ourselves.
-To lookout for an opportunity to be of service to someone or to a larger community.
+Prayer and meditation help us look beyond ourselves and look for opportunities to serve someone or a larger community.
 I have been part of a group that gives excellent service to humanity through social projects.
 However, I have not followed through for years.
 May this year open another door to reach out to people for empowerment.

 The Power of Now

 One thing that I have learned is to act in the moment whenever possible.
-To procrastinate is to delay things; soon, when there's a lack of inspiration, it's hard to do it.
-To be present at the moment is also mindful and could prevent us from having doubts, fears, and frustrations.
+Procrastinating is delaying things; soon, when there's a lack of inspiration, it's hard to do it.
+Being present at the moment is also mindful and could prevent us from having doubts, fears, and frustrations.

 When I acted on my dream to start a business independently, I didn't wait to have everything perfect or accumulate more knowledge.
 I simply made the first move, and everything followed according to plans.